 Fast forward to today.

 I've been to countless blog conferences, rubbed shoulders with some of the biggest bloggers in the world, “know people” at YouTube, BlogHer, and even TLC, and heck, was even on national TV.
 I've learned the ins and outs of blogging.
 Social media strategies that would blow your mind.
-What you should and should't say, do, pin, write, and re-pin on Pinterest.
-What times of day to do this that or the other.
+What you should and shouldn't say, do, pin, write, and re-pin on Pinterest.
+What times of day to do this, that, or the other.
 How to make videos.
 How not to suck.
 Blog trick after blog trick after blog trick.
-(Which, just for the record, are all subjective and totally inconsistent because this whole blogging gig is still pretty new).
+(Which, just for the record, are all subjective and totally inconsistent because this whole blogging gig is so variable).
 But aside from all that, there's only one thing that truly matters when you're a blogger…